Stewartsl17/Credit_Risk_Analysis/README.md

 # Summary

-Based on the credit risk dataset, most of our machine learning sampling models do not perform well in regards to predicting credit risk.
+Based on the credit risk dataset, most of our machine learning sampling models do not perform well in regard to predicting credit risk.
 Among the four sampling algorithms, we can see that they all perform about the same as each other.
 All were very precise (around 99%) but were low in their recall and accuracy variables.
 The two classifier models stood out in most categories.
 The Balanced Random Forest classifier outperformed the four algorithms.
 The Easy Ensemble AdaBoost Classifier performed the best overall recall for high-risk applicants and the highest precision.
-Even though it does, we have to mention that the F1 score is still very low so this model is much better than the others but more will need to be done to create a better model but it is recommended that this one be currently used.
+Even though it does, we have to mention that the F1 score is still very low so this model is much better than the others.
+More will need to be done to create a better model, but it is recommended that this one be currently used.